midlantica/LovelyBunchOfCoconuts/content/claims/public_healthcare.md

 ---
-title: "Public Healthcare"
+title: 'Public Healthcare'
-claim: "Public Healthcare"
+claim: 'Public Healthcare'
-translation: "The DMV, but with needles."
+translation: 'The DMV, but with needles.'
 ---

 ## "Public Healthcare"